SalomePlatform/adao/doc/en/ref_algorithm_NonLinearLeastSquares.rst

     observation and the background state in the observation space.

     Example : ``omb = ADD.get("OMB")[-1]``

+  SimulatedObservationAtBackground
+    *List of vectors*.
+Each element is a vector of observation simulated from the background :math:`\mathbf{x}^b`.

+    Example : ``hxb = ADD.get("SimulatedObservationAtBackground")[-1]``

+  SimulatedObservationAtCurrentOptimum
+    *List of vectors*.
+Each element is a vector of observation simulated from the optimal state obtained at the current step the optimization algorithm, that is, in the observation space.

+    Example : ``hxo = ADD.get("SimulatedObservationAtCurrentOptimum")[-1]``

   SimulatedObservationAtCurrentState
     *List of vectors*.
 Each element is an observed vector at the current state,